 Disability insurance is financial protection against the risk of losing your income when you’re unable to work due to a disability or illness.
-Most people who have disability insurance purchase coverage in the form of a long- or short-term disability insurance policy from a private company or from their employer, either as an employer-subsidized plan or through group disability insurance at a discounted premium rate.
+Most people who have disability insurance purchase coverage in the form of a long- or short-term disability insurance policy from a private company or from their employer.

-Those who become disabled and need coverage but don’t have disability insurance may be eligible for disability insurance offered by the U.S. Social Security Administration.
+If you become disabled, you may also be eligible for disability insurance offered by the U.S. Social Security Administration.
 Social Security disability insurance (SSDI) is free to you, like other federal benefits programs, but it is very difficult to qualify for.
-We don’t recommend relying on Social Security disability insurance unless you’re absolutely certain you can qualify for it, and even then, the coverage it offers may fall too short of private disability insurance coverage for your needs.
+We don’t recommend relying on Social Security disability insurance unless you’re absolutely certain you can qualify for it, and even then, the coverage it offers often falls short of fulfilling your needs.

-The younger you are, the more likely you’ll be rejected for SSDI benefits, because the government presumes you’ll have more time to get better.
-The complete-disability rule means that even if you’ve suffered a potentially disabling condition as severe as a heart attack, if you can’t prove that it impedes you from working then your SSDI claim could get denied.
-Such Social Security disability requirements make SSDI very difficult to get approved for.
+The younger you are, the more likely you’ll be rejected for SSDI benefits, because the government presumes you’ll have more time to recover.
+The complete disability rule means that even if you’ve suffered a potentially disabling condition as severe as a heart attack, if you can’t prove that it impedes you from working then your SSDI claim could get denied.

 Every time an SSDI claim is denied, the claimant has the chance to appeal.
 You will be allowed a hearing with a disability judge, who will look over your documentation and rule on the decision of the Social Security Administration.
 The process could get dragged out a long time, and it doesn’t ensure coverage.

 A long-term disability policy is much easier to qualify for.
-To get coverage, you simply need to be relatively healthy and not too risky for the disability insurance company to insure -- you have the meet the carrier’s definition of disabled.
+To get coverage, you simply need to be relatively healthy and not too risky for the disability insurance company to insure.

 With long-term disability insurance, you can frequently receive benefits even if you’re able to earn income in other ways.
-That’s true for SSDI as well, but if your earnings average more than $1,180 per month (as of 2018), you won’t qualify for SSDI benefits because you aren’t considered disabled enough.
+That’s true for SSDI as well, but if you make above a maximum amount, you won’t qualify for SSDI benefits.
 And if your injury was incurred while on the job, you might have better luck with workers’ compensation instead.